 The End (and a new beginning)

 In the end, the Jitters went out with a whimper instead of a bang.
 But the final gigs were fun.
 Matthew declined to play the last few shows with us, which was probably for the best.
 We played a few gigs right up until New Year’s Eve 1991/1992, and then…nothing.

 In the mid-90s, we played four or five shows together, more or less all of us, but then, in the very late 2000s, starting with my 50th birthday in 2009, The Jitters started playing together again regularly but rarely; in other words, we get along just fine these days, but find it hard to make time for gigging together.

 Danny Levy still plays guitar and writes songs, though he has made his living training dogs since the Jitters’ breakup.
 Glenn Martin drums, and works with computers.
-David Quinton (Steinberg) is a successful entertainment lawyer who still drums as more than a hobby.
-Matt Greenberg got married a couple of years ago (sorry, ladies!) and plays regularly in the Toronto area.
+David Quinton (Steinberg) is a successful entertainment lawyer who still plays drums as much more than just a hobby.
+Matt Greenberg got married several years ago (sorry, ladies!) and plays regularly in the Toronto area.
 Among other bands, Peter Nunn plays keyboards with Honeymoon Suite, another 80s act; they are still writing, recording and touring.
 Some days, The Jitters start talking about trying that same crazy nonsense, but inertia seems to reliably take hold…